 The organisation offers a concierge service that provides unparalleled knowledge and insights, opens doors and facilitates introductions, delivering fast track entry into the thrilling and rarefied world of British racing and breeding.

-GBRI offers a 360-degree service from initial interest to point of investment, along with ongoing support and engagement.
+GBRI offers guidance from initial interest to point of investment, along with ongoing support.

 International investors can feel secure that GBRI is an impartial, not-for-profit organisation, which is recognised by British racing’s industry bodies.